Haishi2016/Vault818/README.md

 [EMPTY]

 ## Classroom (I)
-Classroom holds a number of projects for my Computer Science class.
+As a [TEALS](https://www.tealsk12.org/) volunteer, I teach Compute Science in high schools.
+Classroom holds several projects for my Java programming class.

 - [**PrintCircle**](./Classroom/PrintCircle) includes three different implementations of a program that prints a circle on the console. ![Java](./imgs/java.png)
 - [**PrintImage**](./Classroom/PrintImage) includes a sample program that converts an image to an ASCII image. ![Java](./imgs/java.png)